ludiosarchive/mute-new-tabs/README.md

 tabs.
 If necessary, you can un-mute a tab by clicking the mute/un-mute icon on the tab itself.

+**You must enable "Tab audio muting UI control" in `chrome://flags` to see the mute/un-mute icon on the tab; see the instructions below.**

-It also mutes the tab when you navigate to a different origin.
+Mute New Tabs also mutes the tab when you navigate to a different origin.

 It also injects a content script on {youtube, vimeo, soundcloud, twitter}.com that unmutes the tab when you click on a volume control on the page.
 Clicking a volume control shows a clear intent to change the volume, so the tab mute shouldn't get in the way.

+Because Chrome doesn't remember the mute state of tabs, it also mutes all tabs on startup.

-All three features can be toggled in the extension's popup window:
+All four features can be toggled in the extension's popup window:

 <img src="screenshot.png" alt="Screenshot of menu showing 'Mute new tabs',
-'Mute on origin change', and 'Unmute when clicking a volume control on a page'" width="250" height="161">
+'Mute on origin change', 'Mute all tabs on startup', and 'Unmute when clicking a volume control on a page'" width="243" height="189">

-**You must enable "Tab audio muting UI control" in `chrome://flags` to use this extension; see the instructions below.**

 Mute New Tabs isn't in the Chrome Web Store because 1) I don't want to deal with it, 2) you shouldn't blindly trust an auto-updating extension with